RyanChrisSmith/Enigma/README.md

       (file:///Users/ryansmith/Turing/1mod/projects/enigma/coverage/index.html#_AllFiles)

 ### Version Control (3.5)
-    Minimum 30 commits and 3 pull requests.
-More than half of your pull requests include related and logical chunks of functionality, and are named and documented to clearly communicate the purpose of the pull request.
-No more than 3 commits include multiple pieces of functionality.
+    Minimum 40 commits and 4 pull requests.
+All pull requests include related and logical chunks of functionality, and are named and documented to clearly communicate the purpose of the pull request. **A few commits had multiple pieces of functionality**
-    ** Didnt quite make 30 commits **